 Take some time to look at your life activities both at work and in your personal experiences.

-If you value accuracy, you likely spend a lot of time double checking your work.
-Perhaps the person next to you values expediency and so get stuff done and moves to the next thing as quick as they can.
+If you value accuracy, you likely spend a lot of time double-checking your work.
+On the other hand, perhaps the person next to you values expediency and so gets stuff done and moves to the next thing as quickly as they can.
 If you two are working on a project together, your values might clash.

 Journal answers to these questions: